Bank Chor Movie Review: Beware Of These Chor Who Steal Away Precious Minutes Of Your Life!

 Direction

-The makers came up with unique promotional compaigns for Bank Chor but sadly one can't say the same about the film's content.
+The makers came up with unique promotional campaigns for Bank Chor but sadly one can't say the same about the film's content.

 Director Bumpy's latest outing is quite a bumpy ride where the characters play dumb under the name of innocence and lame jokes are thrown at you faster than the speed of light.

-Bank Chor is a line oner painfully stretched to a 120 minute feature film.
+Bank Chor is a one-liner painfully stretched to a 120 minute feature film.
 You are treated to drab one-liners and loud expressions under the guise of humour.
 In fact, even the element of 'thrill' thrown in fails to save the day.

 Performances

-Riteish Deshmukh who is known for lifting up slapstick comedy with his spontaniety and comic timing unfortunately fumbles this time; blame it on the wannabe-funny writing!
+Riteish Deshmukh who is known for lifting up slapstick comedy with his spontaneity and comic timing unfortunately fumbles this time; blame it on the wannabe-funny writing!

-Vivek Oberoi who is one of the most underrated actors in the country, only gets to twirl his moustache for most of his screen time and mantain a stern expression.
+Vivek Oberoi who is one of the most underrated actors in the country, only gets to twirl his moustache for most of his screen time and maintain a stern expression.
 What a waste of talent!

 Rhea Chakraborty pulls off a decent job.
 Bhuvan Arora and Vikram Thapa are the typically sidekicks that we see in every Bollywood film.
 But they do have their own 'shining' moments.
 Sahil Vaid is the only thrilling part in the film.